 “Well,” I thought, “that stinks.
 I’ve been Dr. Howard’s patient for 30 years.
 He owes me this.
 He should do this for me!”

 I recalled one of Don Corleone’s lines in the opening scene of the movie, “The Godfather”: “Someday – and that day may never come – I’ll call upon you to do a service for me.”
 Well, this was my time, and I was calling upon Dr. Howard to do a service.

 But, that evening, as I watched that scene again on YouTube, I was reminded of Don Corleone’s point, a few moments earlier, when he first responded to a request from a local undertaker:

 “We’ve known each other many years, but this is the first time you ever came to me for counsel or for help.
 I can’t remember the last time that you invited me to your house for a cup of coffee, even though my wife is godmother to your only child.
 But let’s be frank here.
 You never wanted my friendship.”

 I thought about that for a few minutes….
 I couldn’t remember the last time I took my dentist out for a cup of coffee or for dinner to thank him for taking such good care of me and my family for 30 years.
 Or when I wished him a happy birthday.
 Or sent him a gift at Christmas to express my gratitude for his skill and attention.

-While we’ve know each other along time… he’s learned that I never wanted his friendship.
+While we’ve known each other many years… he’s learned that I never wanted his friendship.
 So, why should I be surprised that he would not do me the favor of staying late, the night before starting his family vacation?

-As sales people, we have clients.
+In addition to dentists, we also have clients.
+We have centers of influence and community networks.
 We have suppliers.
 We have team members who deliver the products or services we sell.
-Whether we’ve known them a long time or not, have we developed the friendships that will support us when we need counsel or help?
+Whether we’ve known them for a long time or not, have we developed the friendships that will support us when we need counsel or help?
 Or are we just, “all business”?